Best Practices for Amazon Product Photography

 screenshot of manage your experiments page

-And all eligible ASINs must
+And all eligible ASINs must meet these criteria:

-• Belong to your Brand, and
+• Belong to your enrolled brand

 Conclusion